 Craft beer in the Middle East

 The craft beer movement in the Middle East has witnessed the establishment of numerous small, independent breweries.
 Entrepreneurs and beer enthusiasts have started to experiment with different brewing techniques and unique flavor profiles.
-Craft breweries in the Middle East are focused on producing high-quality beers with a strong emphasis on creativity and innovation.
+Craft breweries in the Middle East emphasize creativity and innovation while producing high-quality beers.
 They aim to differentiate themselves from mainstream beer brands by offering distinctive and diverse beer styles.
-Craft breweries often draw inspiration from the region’s rich cultural heritage and incorporate local ingredients and flavors into their brews.

 High consumption of non-alcoholic and low-alcohol beer